manojkumarpaladugu/Commons/Logging/README.md

 #include "Logging.h"
 ```

-As an example, the following code snippet shows the usage of different logging macros.
+For example, the following code snippet shows the usage of different logging macros.

 ```c
 // filename: Main.cpp